Brewster H. Shaw

-Brewster Hopkinson Shaw Jr. (born May 16, 1945) is a retired NASA astronaut, U.S. Air Force colonel, and former executive at Boeing.
+Brewster Hopkinson Shaw Jr. (born May 16, 1945) is a retired NASA astronaut, colonel of the U.S. Air Force, and former Boeing executive.
 Shaw was inducted into the U.S. Astronaut Hall of Fame on May 6, 2006.

 Shaw is a veteran of three Space Shuttle missions and has logged 533 hours of space flight.
-He was pilot of Space Shuttle Columbia in November 1983, commander of Space Shuttle Atlantis in November 1985 and commander of Columbia in August 1989.
+He was Pilot of Space Shuttle Columbia in November 1983, Commander of Atlantis in November 1985 and Commander of Columbia in August 1989.

-Following the Space Shuttle Challenger accident in 1986, he supported the Roger's Presidential Commission investigating the accident.
-Shaw subsequently led the Space Shuttle Orbiter return-to-flight team chartered to enhance the safety of the vehicles’ operations.
+Following the Challenger disaster in 1986, he supported the Rogers Presidential Commission which investigated the accident.
+Shaw subsequently led the Space Shuttle Orbiter Return-to-Flight team chartered to enhance the safety of the vehicles' operations.

-Shaw worked as a manager at NASA until 1996 when he left the agency, retired from the Air Force and went to work in the private sector as an aerospace executive.
+Shaw worked as a manager at NASA until 1996 when he left the agency, retired from the Air Force, and went to work in the private sector as an aerospace executive.

 Early life and education

-Shaw is the son of Mr. and Mrs. Brewster H. Shaw Sr. He was born May 16, 1945, and grew up in Michigan.
+Shaw is the son of Brewster H. Shaw, Sr. He was born May 16, 1945, and grew up in Michigan.
 He graduated from Cass City High School in Cass City, Michigan, in 1963.
 Shaw received a Bachelor of Science degree in Engineering Mechanics from the University of Wisconsin–Madison in 1968.
 He completed a Master of Science degree in Engineering Mechanics in 1969, also at UW-Madison.
-Shaw joined the Delta Upsilon fraternity while attending UW-Madison.
+Shaw joined the Delta Upsilon fraternity while attending the university.

-While attending college Shaw was the member of a band called The Gentlemen.
-He credits his flying career to a fellow band member: “Our drummer, Steve Schimming, had a private pilot’s license, and one day he took me up in his plane.
-From that moment on, I wanted to be a pilot.”
+While attending college Shaw was a member of a band called The Gentlemen.
+He credits his flying career to a fellow band member: "Our drummer, Steve Schimming, had a private pilot's license, and one day he took me up in his plane.
+From that moment on, I wanted to be a pilot."

 U.S. Air Force pilot

-Shaw entered the Air Force in 1969 after completing Officer Training School and attended undergraduate pilot training at Craig Air Force Base, Alabama.
-He received his pilot wings in 1970 and was then assigned to the F-100 Replacement Training Unit at Luke Air Force Base, Arizona.
+Shaw entered the Air Force in 1969 after completing Officer Training School and attended undergraduate pilot training at Craig Air Force Base in Alabama.
+He received his pilot wings in 1970 and was then assigned to the F-100 Replacement Training Unit at Luke Air Force Base in Arizona.

 In April 1973 Shaw reported to George Air Force Base, California, for F-4 instructor duties.
 Shaw attended the USAF Test Pilot School at Edwards Air Force Base, California, starting in July 1975.
-Following the completion of this training, he remained at Edwards as an operational test pilot.
-He served as an instructor at the USAF Test Pilot School from August 1977 to July 1978.
+Following the completion of this training, he remained at Edwards AFB as an operational test pilot.
+He served as a flight instructor at the Test Pilot School from August 1977 to July 1978.